 The debate about audience etiquette seems to be the something that is regularly brought up.
 From standing ovations provided when others don't think they are provided, to eating snacks, with the amount of coverage it gets from our arts journalism publishers, it was only a matter of time before something drastic happened.

-Working in Social Media for an affiliate marketing company by day and by night and at weekends you can catch me exploring Theatres up and down the country.
-I created The Theatre Twittic at the start of 2018 with two aims: 1) To share a different and unique voice on productions at a time when...
+Working as a manager of Customer Service, including Social Media for an affiliate marketing company by day and by night and at weekends exploring Theatres up and down the country.
+I created The Theatre Twittic at the start of 2018 with three aims: 1) To share a different and unique voice on productions at a...
 Continue Reading →